Crispy Zucchini-Feta Fritters

 Transfer the shredded zucchini to a bowl, add the feta, then stir in the egg and some freshly ground black pepper, tossing to combine it all.
 In a small bowl, stir together the flour and baking powder, then stir it into the zucchini mixture.

 In a large, heavy skillet, heat a generous drizzle of oil over medium-high heat.
-Drop the batter in large spoonfuls, then flatten with the spoon until they are 2-3″ in diameter.
+Drop the batter in large spoonfuls, then flatten with the spoon until they are 2-3" in diameter.
 Cook for a few minutes, until the bottoms are golden, then flip and cook for another couple minutes on the other side.
 If they are browning too quickly, turn the heat down a bit.
 Transfer to a plate lined with a paper towel.
 If you like, keep them warm in a 250F oven while you cook the rest.
 Serve immediately, while still warm.
-Makes about a dozen fritters.

 So glad I could offer some inspiration!
 I’m excited to try your version with feta.
 Because we do have a bunch of our freakishly large garden zucchini to work through!